Wheat, onion, tomato smuggling to be checked

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+“The prime minister will finalise further steps for reducing the price hike in next two to three days,” official sources confirmed to The News after attending high-level meeting chaired by Prime Minister Imran Khan here on Monday.

-Federal Minister for Planning Asad Umar presented detailed briefing to the premier and recommended different steps to reduce price hike of essential food items.
-When this scribe contacted Minister for Planning and Development Asad Umar on Monday and inquired about the proposedreduction in GST rate from 17 to 5 percent on sugar, he replied “recommendations will be finalised in 2 to 3 days”.
+When this scribe contacted Minister for Planning and Development Asad Umar on Monday and inquired about the proposed reduction in GST rate from 17 to 5 percent on sugar, he replied “recommendations will be finalised in 2 to 3days”.

 The premier was informed about latest situation of food items and apprised that wheat flour production stood at 24.358 million tons out of which it was exported 0.163 million tons.
 The carryover stocks was hovering around 3.77 million tons so net availability with the government was 27.97 million tons against consumption requirement of 20.008 million tons.
 The PM was told that the current average price of wheat flour stood at Rs45.81 per kg against Rs39.50 last year so the average price increase of wheat flour witnessed over Rs6 per kg.
 Now it is recommended to ensure regular supply of wheat from public sector stocks, import of wheat by private sector and early procurement of wheat soon after harvesting in coming season.